 Good luck with your letter.
 We hope it works because we really want to see you at 4-H Camp!

-4-H'ers, Share your persuasive letter with us, AND YOU JUST MIGHT WIN A SCHOLARSHIP TO ATTEND CAMP!
-To find out more, go to www.georgia4h.org.
+4-H'ers, make sure to share your persuasive letter with your 4-H leader AND YOU COULD BE ENTERED IN A DRAWING TO WIN A SCHOLARSHIP FOR CAMP!
+To find out more, contact your local 4-H office.